b0bf15h/dsa4266_wooper/README.md

 ```
 For dataset3.json.gz you should **uncomment the specified line described in the shell script**. \
 \
-This script will output 2 pickled dataframes and 1 csv file, one .pkl file is used as input to the model while the other one is used as an index since it contains identifying information for each sequence. \
+This script will output 2 pickled dataframes and 1 csv file into **dsa4266_wooper/data**, one pickle file is used as input to the model while the other one is used as an index since it contains identifying information for each sequence. \
 \
-The csv file contains queried data from Ensembl database. \
+The csv file contains queried data from Ensembl database.
+This is not present for dataset2 as it is fully synthetic as well as dataset3 as plant sequencing data is not found on Ensembl \
 \
 **E.g.** dataset1.pkl, dataset1_ids_and_positions.pkl and biomart_data.csv